-Treatment for newborn jaundice depends on how bad it is and what has caused it.
+Treatment for newborn jaundice depends on how serious it is and what has caused it.

 Babies who develop jaundice several days after birth usually just need careful monitoring.
 These babies don’t usually have to stay in hospital.

-If your baby’s bilirubin levels are high, he might have phototherapy treatment for a few days.
+If your baby’s bilirubin levels are high, they might have phototherapy treatment for a few days.
 This treatment uses a special type of blue light that helps break down the bilirubin overload.
 Your baby will be placed naked in a cot under a phototherapy lamp for 2-3 days.
-His eyes will be covered for protection.

 Most babies cope with phototherapy treatment well.
 Phototherapy has minimal side effects, although your baby might have a mild rash and runny poo for a few days.
-Some babies have small fluid losses during phototherapy, so they might need extra feeds at this time.
+Some babies have small fluid losses during phototherapy, so they might need extra feeds.

 If your baby has breastmilk jaundice, it doesn’t mean that you need to stop breastfeeding.
 This type of jaundice is usually mild and should get better by itself with time.
 Talk with your child and family health nurse or doctor if you’re worried about what to do.